core-wg/oscore/draft-ietf-core-object-security.md

 ## Cryptographic Considerations

 The maximum sender sequence number is dependent on the AEAD algorithm.
-The maximum sender sequence number SHALL be 2^40 - 1, or any algorithm specific lower limit, after which a new security context must be generated.
-The mechanism to build the nonce ({{nonce}}) assumes that the nonce is at least 56 bit-long, and the Partial IV is at most 40 bit-long.
+The maximum sender sequence number is 2^40 - 1, or any algorithm specific lower limit, after which a new security context must be generated.
+The mechanism to build the nonce ({{nonce}}) assumes that the nonce is at least 56 bits, and the Partial IV is at most 40 bits.
 The mandatory-to-implement AEAD algorithm AES-CCM-16-64-128 is selected for compatibility with CCM*.

 The security level of a system with m Masters Keys of length k used together with Master Salts with entropy n is k + n - log2(m).
 Similarly, the security level of a system with m AEAD keys of length k used together with AEAD nonces of length n is k + n - log2(m).
 Security level here means that an attacker can recover one of the m keys with complexity 2^(k + n) / m.
 Protection against such attacks can be provided by increasing the size of the keys or the entropy of the Master Salt.
 The complexity of recovering a specific key is still 2^k (assuming the Master Salt/AEAD nonce is public).
 The Master Secret, Sender Key, and Recipient Key MUST be secret, the rest of the parameters MAY be public.
 The Master Secret MUST be uniformly random.

-## Message Fragmentation
+## Message Segmentation

 The Inner Block options enable the sender to split large messages into OSCORE-protected blocks such that the receiving endpoint can verify blocks before having received the complete message.
 The Outer Block options allow for arbitrary proxy fragmentation operations that cannot be verified by the endpoints, but can by policy be restricted in size since the Inner Block options allow for secure fragmentation of very large messages.
 A maximum message size (above which the sending endpoint fragments the message and the receiving endpoint discards the message, if complying to the policy) may be obtained as part of normal resource discovery.